mleggett25/Credit_Risk_Analysis/README.md

 ## Results

 ### Resampling Models to Predict Credit Risk
-I first oversampled the data using naive random oversampling, SMOTE oversampling, and undersampling algorithms to predict credit risk.
+I first oversampled the data using naive random oversampling and SMOTE oversampling, and then undersampled the data using ClusterCentroids.

 #### Naive Random Oversampling Using RandomOversampler